ChoateProgrammingUnion/docs/README.md

 **Note:** As per the pending amendments to the constitution, the git history in the master branch of this repo must not be tampered with.

 ### Assets/Logo
-The animated logo was made by HP Park '21 from the original logo made by a graduated CPU member.
+The animated logo was made by HP Park '21 from the original logo made by Kanon Kihara '17.